chrisliebaer/salvage/README.md

 ## Why not backup the volume directory from outside of containers?

 If you think that's a good idea go ahead and do it.
+Backing up the volume directory from outside of containers provides no means of stopping the container from modifying the volume while the backup is running.
+It also requires you to run a separate process on the host, which is not what we want in a pure Docker setup.
+Last but not least, you have to maintain container dependencies and volume configurations at two places, whereas with Salvage you can configure everything in the services `docker-compose.yml` file.

 ## Can I run multiple salvage instances on the same docker daemon?